-Indeed, even those with flawless credit histories have been turned down just because their credit histories aren’t long enough.
+Indeed, even those with perfect credit histories have been turned down just because their credit histories aren’t long enough.
 This practice is especially prevalent in New York City banks.

 Co-op boards have similar standards.
 Many are even more stringent than the banks.
 The co-op boards have saved the city from the considerable economic harm resulting from the subprime crisis by effectively erecting a second, private layer of regulation on top of the federal guidelines that “missed” the subprime problem. (“Missed” is put in quotes here as it was a regulation that was intentionally overturned in 2000.)

-Now however, the co-ops are harming the city’s economy by denying many potential buyers who have perfectly valid credit history and collateral.
-By demanding they sell their homes first, they have effectively trapped a number of buyers in their current homes.
+Now, however, the co-ops are harming the city’s economy by denying many potential buyers who have a perfectly valid credit history and collateral.
+By demanding they sell their homes first, they have effectively trapped some buyers in their current homes.

 A particular source of harm for many potential buyer’s credit score is credit cards sold by gasoline companies.
-These often have very low limits.
+These often have meager limits.
 Banks are wary of credit card users who are beyond 35% of their total credit limit.
-So, even if you have never passed your limit, cards with very low limits can make you look less attractive vis-a-vis mortgage applications.
+So, even if you have never passed your threshold, cards with meager limits can make you look less attractive vis-a-vis mortgage applications.

 For younger buyers, banks are now in the practice of requiring full financial disclosure from parents that act as co-signers.